• Home

 It’s not just office jobs that are at risk; even trade jobs and democracy itself are threatened

-For years, degrees were pushed as a key to success for the young and aspirational looking to nab well-paying and stable jobs.
+For years, degrees were pushed as the key to success for the young and aspirational looking to nab well-paying and stable jobs.
 But now, even highly educated students are finding themselves “unemployable” as employers launch a “wait-and-watch strategy” in the midst of AI.
 Graduates in the U.K. are facing the worst job market since 2018.
-And companies like Intel, IBM and Google have been freezing thousands of would-be new roles that AI is expected to take over in the next 5 years.
+And companies like Intel, IBM, and Google have been freezing thousands of would-be new roles that AI is expected to take over in the next five years.

-But it’s not just a blip or a reflection of the current economy, Bengio warned that as more firms lean on AI and eventually robots too, the technology will only get smarter.
+But it’s not just a blip or a reflection of the current economy, Bengio warned.
+As more firms lean on AI and eventually robots, too, the technology will only get smarter, he said.

 “As companies are deploying more and more robots, they will be collecting more and more data.
 So eventually, it’s going to happen,” Bengio said when asked whether AI will be able to wipe out all work.
-Even the young people trying to outsmart automation by ditching degrees or upskilling into trade jobs are destined for the same dead-end.
+Even young people trying to outsmart automation by ditching degrees or upskilling into trade jobs are destined for the same dead end.

 Now, knowing the devastation AI could cause, Bengio said he regrets his life’s work.

-He’s since founded LawZero, a non-profit organisation focused on building safe and human-aligned AI systems.
+He’s since founded LawZero, a nonprofit organization focused on building safe and human-aligned AI systems.
 But at the current rate of change, his warning is clear: It’s not just jobs, even democracy could collapse in as little as two decades.

 His message for CEOs?
 “Step back from your work.
 Talk to each other, and let’s see if together, we can solve the problem.
 Because if we are stuck in this competition, we’re going to take huge risks that are not good for you, not good for your children.”